Become a Teacher

 Pathways to PK-12 Teaching

+To become a teacher you need a California Preliminary Teaching Credential.
 A teaching credential is a state-issued license to teach in a public school.

 At SDSU there are 2 pathways to get your teaching credential!